Return to the tutorial menu.

 Body Mass Index = weight in kg / height in meters2

 An ideal body mass index (BMI) is in the range of 20 to 24 and anything above or below that range will increase certain risks for morbidity and mortality.
 In general, a BMI >28 increases the risk for morbidity.
-A third of the U.S. adult population qualifies as obese, defined with a BMI of 30 or more, while half are defined as overweight by a BMI 25 or more.
-(Note: this tutorial's author's BMI is 21.5)
+Using a definition of obesity as a BMI of 30 or more, a third the U.S. population qualifies as obese, while half are defined as overweight defined by a BMI >24.
+(Note: this tutorial's author's BMI is 22.)

 However, the distribution of fat has importance in determination of risk.
 A central distribution of fat, as is more typical of men, carries a higher risk for morbidity.
 A more peripheral distribution, as in hips and thighs in women, carries a lesser risk.
 The risk can be determined by measuring waist circumference and by calculating a waist-to-hip circumference ratio.
 In general, a waist:hip circumference ratio >0.9 for men and >1.0 for women carries an increased risk for morbidity.
 (Pischon et al, 2008)